-1.17 Arcadis also undertook the Habitats Regulation Assessment which is required by law to protect European Sites of Biological Importance in the region.
-The latest HRA Report (November 2020) has been produced for the Publication document and required no further modifications to the Local Plan Part 2.
+1.9 Arcadis also undertook the Habitats Regulation Assessment which is required by law to protect European Sites of Biological Importance in the region.
+The HRA Screening Report (May 2021) and subsequent addendum (July 2022) have been produced for the Local Plan Part 2 and concluded that none of the policies or associated allocation sites were considered to have a likely significant effect on any of the European sites.